 If you're considering a policy for your pet, Consumer Reports says start by reviewing plans online.
 You should be able to get a free quote, which will allow you to compare cost versus coverage.
 And check how premiums might increase as your pet ages.

-If the idea of paying for pet insurance doesn't appeal to you, Consumer Reports suggests you consider setting up a dedicated savings account and putting aside a fixed amount of money every month, so you have a reserve for unanticipated health care costs. null
+If the idea of paying for pet insurance doesn't appeal to you, Consumer Reports suggests you consider setting up a dedicated savings account and putting aside a fixed amount of money every month, so you have a reserve for unanticipated health care costs.

 Is pet insurance worth it?